linkedin/transport/README.md

 # Standard UDFs

-**Standard UDFs** is an API and framework for writing user-defined functions (UDFs) that can run across many engines, such as Spark, Hive, Presto, and process different data formats such as Avro, ORC, etc. Users can use the API to define their UDF logic once as a "Standard UDF", and the framework takes care of translating the Standard UDF to a native UDF for a specific engine or format.
+**Standard UDFs** is an API and framework for writing user-defined functions (UDFs) that can run across many engines, such as Spark, Hive, Presto, and process different data formats such as Avro, ORC, etc. Developers can use the API to implement their UDF logic once as a "Standard UDF", and the framework takes care of translating the Standard UDF to a native UDF for a specific engine or format.
 Currently, Standard UDFs support producing engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.
 Translated UDFs seem to the target engine as if they were written in that engine's native API in the first place.

 ## Example
 This is an example of what it takes to define a Standard UDF.
 It is simple and quite self-explanatory.

 ```java
 public class MapFromTwoArraysFunction extends StdUDF2<StdArray, StdArray, StdMap> implements TopLevelStdUDF {